 |Michael Caine in "The Eagle Has Landed."|

 There were other successful assassinations, however, and they tend not to get much attention these days because they involved relatively minor historical figures.
 One of these resulted from Operation Carnival ("Unternehmen Karneval").
-This deadly last-ditch Nazi operation pulls together strands from several other articles I have written and shows how one aspect of the war could impact or facilitate others.
-It is a chilling tale that was a complete Nazi success.
+This deadly last-ditch German operation pulls together strands from several other articles I have written and shows how one aspect of the war could impact or facilitate others.
+It is a chilling tale that was a complete success.

 In late 1944, the American were on the threshold of the Reich and even had a few small slivers of German territory.
-One of the basic tenets of Nazi philosophy was that there could be no accommodation with the enemy - World War II is notable for the absence of any truces or serious, good-faith attempts to work out some kind of conclusion by the major powers without the imposition of armed force.
+One of the basic tenets of Hitler's philosophy was that there could be no accommodation with the enemy - World War II is notable for the absence of any truces or serious, good-faith attempts to work out some kind of conclusion by the major powers without the imposition of armed force.
 With the Allies encroaching on its territory, the warning went out in early October via the SS newspaper, Das Schwarze Korps, that there was to be no German assistance in administration of captured German territory.
 Since Aachen in northwest Germany was the only area under serious attack at the time, the warning was rather pointed.

 Disregarding the admonition, which could not have been clearer in its implications, local 41-year-old lawyer Franz Oppenhoff agreed to become Mayor (Burgomeister) of Aachen under American supervision as of 31 October 1944.
-While this was not publicized due to the obvious danger to Oppenhoff and his family, some of which lived in German-controlled territory, word soon got out to the Nazi hierarchy that this German was assisting the Americans.
+While this was not publicized due to the obvious danger to Oppenhoff and his family, some of which lived in German-controlled territory, word soon got out to the Party hierarchy that this German was assisting the Americans.
 SS boss Heinrich Himmler quickly ordered SS Obergruppenführer Hans-Adolf Prützmann to correct the situation in the obvious way.